 If your sales data is inaccurate or poor quality, don’t worry.
 As you and your teams use data, the quality will improve because all the parties see its advantage.
-It is a ‘win-win’ situation.
+It’s a ‘win-win’ situation.

 Step 1: Determine what is required to reach budget

-- How much (# cases and value) needs to be in the pipeline in order to hit monthly target?
+- How many leads needs to be in the pipeline to hit the target?

-- How many new opportunities (# cases and value) need to come into the pipeline (refill)?
+- How many new opportunities need to come into the pipeline (refill requirements)?